 I knew Grandma Braida had a wide reputation.
 In one legendary picture, she sat in a big armchair, taking up all of it.
 She had deep creases in her olive skin, and warm brown eyes that communicated the English words she lacked.
 In my mother’s high school graduation autograph book, she wrote: Tu sia una belisima figlia, e brava.
 Ti voglio bene.
 Tua granma, Marietta Margherita Braida.

 In 1899, Grandma Braida emigrated to the United States with her husband Dominic and their three-year-old daughter, Anna, my great-grandmother.
 Via Ellis Island, they made their way to Southern Iowa, and opened a grocery store.
 Grandma Braida died, they said, of a “stomach ache,” eating only mashed potatoes and milk in the end.
-No one back then called it cancer.
+No one called it cancer back then.

 My family visited Grandma Braida’s village in Italy when I was nine years old.
 About 40 minutes north of Turin, near the French border, the hamlet, called Frazione Braida, was named for the family.
 When we got there, two elderly ladies waved us down with a chorus of Si, si, si.
 Sisters, they were also cousins of my great-grandmother: Angelina was as plump and chatty as Sandrina was skinny and silent.
 Neither had married and they seemed like two halves of the same heart.